 Effects on Heart, Kidneys, and Liver

 Without question, dental radiographs are the best way to see what’s happening under the gum line.
-Many teeth can look fine above the gum line, but below can be a completely different story.
+Teeth may look fine above the gum line, but below can be a completely different story.
 The ability to see below the gum line is invaluable as it can tell us what your pet can’t.
-Dental Radiographs can save you money in the long run as our Doctors know exactly where to go when they begin a dental procedure, in turn, this cuts down on the costs of extra anesthesia needed while the Doctor explores and accesses the condition of the roots and tissue.
-Not to mention, less anesthesia is administered to your pet.
-Kennesaw Mountain Animal Hospital urges our clients to have dental radiographs performed annually to catch infection and bone-loss before it has a chance to progress.
-Otherwise, your pet will be in pain until it gets to a point that it’s visible above the gum line, and that’s too late, as extensive damage has already occurred.
-Because of this fact, we offer a 20% discount off dental procedures if dental radiographs are performed within 30 days of the procedure.
+Kennesaw Mountain Animal Hospital urges our clients to have dental radiographs performed to catch infection and bone-loss before it has a chance to progress.

 - Bad breath

 - Excessive drooling

 - Dropping food

 - Sudden disinterest in chew toys

 - Gums that are red, swollen or bleeding